Know the Symptoms of an Asthma Attack continued...

 The severity of an asthma attack can escalate rapidly, so it's important to treat these asthma symptoms immediately once you recognize them.

 Without immediate treatment, such as with your asthma inhaler or bronchodilator, your breathing will become more labored.
 If you use a peak flow meter at this time, the reading will probably be less than 50%.
+Many asthma action plans suggestion interventions starting at 80% of normal.

-If you do not receive adequate asthma treatment, you will eventually be unable to speak and will develop a bluish coloring around your lips.
+If you do not receive adequate asthma treatment, you may eventually be unable to speak and will develop a bluish coloring around your lips.
 This color change, known as cyanosis, means you have less and less oxygen in your blood.
 Without aggressive treatment for this asthma emergency, you will lose consciousness and eventually die.

 If you are experiencing an asthma attack, follow the "Red Zone" or emergency instructions in your asthma action plan immediately.
 These symptoms occur in life-threatening asthma attacks.
 You need medical attention right away.